heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ### End of line characters

-Another important thing to know when dealing with text files is the **end of line character**.
+Another important thing to know when dealing with text files is the end of line character.

 The end of line character is a special character that marks the end of a line.